May 2, 2000

-Pastoral ministry often raises practical questions about preaching: How do I properly prepare a sermon?
-What methods should I use to make the text relevant?
+Pastoral ministry often raises practical questions about preaching: How does a preacher properly prepare a sermon?
+What methods should he use to make the text relevant?
 What delivery strategies make a sermon spiritually effective?
-While answers to these questions vary, Alistair Begg points us to one central truth: It is God’s Word, not the preacher’s ability to “market” the Gospel, that opens the ears of the hearers and brings them to an awareness of His grace.
+While answers to these questions vary, Alistair Begg points us to one central truth: it is God’s Word, not the preacher’s ability to “market” the Gospel, that opens the ears of the hearers and brings them to an awareness of His grace.

 We’re now at, I think, sort of “The Nature of Expository Preaching II: Some Practical Pointers,” and so on.
 And the presence of this board here ought to alarm all of you, because as soon I start drawing on this board, there’s no saying what can happen.
 And so we’ll look forward to this.

 Let me, before I start to draw on the board and impress you with my art, address just a couple of questions about preaching and the kind of reactions that we get.
 This is not to preempt any of your questions at all.
 But one of the things that we’re up against at the moment, as being preachers, is this statement: “Preaching doesn’t do any good.
 Preaching just doesn’t do any good.”
 And the notion is that monodirectional communication—right?—is able to reinforce attitudes and beliefs presently held but can only very rarely effect change in people’s opinions.
 Now, that is fairly common psychological theory.
 The implication, then, is clear: if you want, then, to be able to change people’s opinions, then you’re gonna have to give up on the monologue and move at least to the dialogue if not produce a talking dog.
 And if we are prepared to accept that proposition, then we have to admit that both Jesus and the rest of the apostles were involved in a complete faux pas.
 Because their responsibility was as heralds, the kerux, a one-way communication; any kind of dialogue was supplemental to but did not replace the actual preaching ministry.